meows/party/README.md

 # Running DB and App

-1. Start dev server in another terminal window then nagivate in a new browser tab to `localhost:3000`.
+1. Start the dev server in another terminal window, then navigate in a new browser tab to `localhost:3000`.

    ```
    npm run dev
    ```

    > Next.js will launch a dev server accessible over your local network.
+If
+   > your hostname is `meow` then you can access the dev server from another
+   > device at `meow.local:3000`.

 2. Launch a db explorer.
 This command also confirms that prisma is working.
 This command should open a brower window at `localhost:5555`.
    ```
    npx prisma studio
    ```